 The Children of Lir: A Fascinating Irish Legend

 People say that he was the son of Lir, which would make him the half-brother of the four children of Lir.
 Manannan is a divine figure in Irish mythology.
 It was the blessing associated with certain races of ancient Ireland, including Tuatha de Dannan and the Fomorians.

-Manannan features in all four cycles of Irish mythology.
-He doesn’t appear in many tales but was an essential part of the legends of Ireland.
+Manannan appears in all four cycles of Irish mythology.
+Although he doesn’t appear in many tales, he is an essential part of the Irish legends.

 Manannan’s Magical Items

 Manannan became popular for possessing more than a few items with mystical properties.
-They were all magical and played great roles in the ancient tales of Ireland.
-Cormac mac Airt was a High King during ancient times and was probably the most famous of all of them as well.
+These items were all magical and played significant roles in the ancient tales of Ireland.
+Cormac Mac Airt was a High King during ancient times and was probably the most famous.
 Most of the Irish legends even attach themselves to his existence.

+The Children of Lir: A Fascinating Irish Legend